azziko/azziko/README.md

 - English: C1;
 - Czech: C1;
 - Spanish (No certificate of language, but I can communicate and comprehend fluently enough);
+- Ukrainian (No certificate of language, but I can communicate and comprehend fluently enough);
 <br />

 [telegram]: https://t.me/shareplov